crcollins/molml/README.md

 Install
 =======

-Once the dependeicies are installed, the package can be installed with pip.
+Once the dependencies are installed, the package can be installed with pip.

     $ pip install molml